epfl-ada/ada-2024-project-databand/README.md

 ## Research questions
 1. Revenue:
 2. Budget : How does the DVD rise and downfall influenced the way movies are produced ?
-   - *Hypothesis 1* : DVD emergence allowed smaller budget films to gain feasability as people could consume them outside cinemas (which were costly and therefore encouraged people to chose well-known high-budget movies).
+   - *Subquestion 1* : did DVD emergence allow smaller budget films to gain feasability as people could consume them outside cinemas (which were costly and therefore encouraged people to chose well-known high-budget movies) ?
-   - *Hypothesis 2* : the DVD downfall due to streaming killed both smaller budget movies (that would not be good enough to be bought by streaming services) and superproductions (that would be too costly to be bought by streaming services).
+   - *Subquestion 2* : did the DVD downfall due to streaming killed both smaller budget movies (that would not be good enough to be bought by streaming services) and superproductions (that would be too costly to be bought by streaming services) ?
 3. Production: Are major franchise production companies more successful in the post-DVD era?
 Are we seeing more of the same productions companies (for example Marvel Studios) or are new players still entering the market ?
 4. Genres: How did the rise and fall of the DVD era influence the emergence of new genres and the decline of older ones?